 Nevertheless, if you have been using antacids for a long period (one to two months or longer), the general recommendation is to phase out usage (unless the medicine has been prescribed by a doctor for another reason)[1-7] .

 Before beginning to phase out usage, it is a good idea to have begun your IQoro training.
-Through parallel training with IQoro of 90 seconds a day, you strengthen the diaphragm muscles and treat the root cause of heartburn and acid reflux.
+Through parallel training with IQoro of 90 seconds a day, you strengthen the diaphragm muscles and treat the root cause of heartburn.

 Read more how the treatment works.